 - Are between 40 and 65 years old

-- Are experiencing one or more moderate to severe Hot Flashes each day (If a hot flash interrupts your activity-even to fan yourself or wipe you brow, it's at least "moderate")
+- Are experiencing at least 50 moderate to severe Hot Flashes a week.
+(If a hot flash interrupts your activity-even to fan yourself or wipe you brow, it's at least "moderate")

 - Are in good general health